 Are you approaching retirement and worried about how you’ll be able to afford the luxuries of life, or even a decent living, without the comfort of a steady paycheck?
 Are you a homeowner aged 55 and above?
 Have you responded in the affirmative to any of these questions?
 If yes, you’ll be happy to know that you can quit worrying and start looking forward to the best years of your life.

 Equity release is a form of unlocking cash from your home that allows you financial freedom while at the same time guaranteeing you have a rent-free place to live.
 Sounds too good to be true?
 It’s not.
-For a start, why don’t you hop on over here to this equity release calculator and check out how much you stand to get in steady income should you opt to unlock your property’s potential.
+In this post John Lawson, Equity Release Expert from SovereignBoss, will tell more about how to unlock your property’s potential and start getting steady income.

 Why Equity Release Is Important